 4. Indoor Rock Climbing

 Try rock climbing for the ultimate workout that also provides a mental challenge.
 While it’s a bummer to miss out on the real deal when the weather fails to cooperate, you can still get a feel for the experience at one of the region’s indoor rock climbing centers.
-While many are frequented by members, day passes are often available.
+While many are frequented by members, day passes are usually available.
 Favorites include:

 I think one of the best places to go in San Diego when it’s raining is Balboa Park.
 Sure, you’ll sometimes have to step into the rain to get between the museums, but you can very easily entertain the family for an entire day here, rain or shine.